Ariba-Naaz/Hostel-Roommate-Prediction-model/survey_design.md

 **Gender** *(optional)*
 - Female / Male / Other / Do not wish to specify

-> Not used as a matching feature.
-Collected for dataset analysis only.

 ---

 ### 😴 Sleep Schedule

 **Q1.
-In the last month, on most days, you fell asleep around…** *(Think of a typical weekday, not exceptions)*
+In the last month, on most days, you fell asleep around…**
 - Before 10 PM
 - 10 PM – 11:30 PM
 - 11:30 PM – 1 AM